antmicro/kenning-zephyr-runtime/README.md

 ### Preparing the project

-First of, create a workspace directory and clone the repository in it:
+First off, create a workspace directory and clone the repository:

 ```bash skip
 mkdir zephyr-workspace && cd zephyr-workspace